argilla-io/argilla/README.md

 Rubrix is a tool for tracking and iterating on data for artificial intelligence projects.
-Rubrix focuses on enabling novel, human in the loop workflows involving data scientists and subject matter.
+Rubrix focuses on enabling novel, human in the loop workflows involving data scientists, subject matter experts and ML/data engineers.

 With Rubrix, you can: